rdmpage/bionames-manuscript/README.md

 # Acknowledgements

-I thank EOL for the funding that enabled Ryan Schenk to develop the interface for BioNames, and Cyndy Parr (EOL) for managing the EOL Computational Challenge grant and helpful feedback on the development of BioNames.
+I thank EOL for the funding that enabled Ryan Schenk to develop the interface for BioNames, and Cyndy Parr (EOL) for managing the EOL Computational Challenge grant, and for providing helpful feedback on the development of BioNames.
 Some of the ideas in this manuscript were first explored in a talk at the "Anchoring Biodiversity Information: From Sherborn to the 21st century and beyond" symposium held at The Natural History Museum, London, October 28th 2011.
 I thank Ellinor Michel for the invitation to speak at that meeting.

 # References